priyanshus/pcpt-webdriver-tests/README.md

 Tests are based on page object model and test data will be coming from json file.
 The json files are kept under `test-data` directory.
 To read the test data you have to create a loader class corresponding to each json file under `prg.pcpt.sdk.testdata`.
 Please have look at `UsersLoader.java` to know more about it.

 New test classes should go to `tests` folder under `org.pcpt.test.module.<module-name>`.
 Each test class should extend the `TestBase` in order to fulfill the common life cycle of test.
-For example
+For example:

 ```
 class LoginTest extends TestBase {